 (Bachelor of Science – Environment, ACDC, Chainsaw, First Aid, Safety White Card)

 Kyle has been with Noosa Landcare for 8 years and has become a talented client liaison, working concurrently with new landholders wishing to develop on-the-job training in weed management techniques while managing the outputs of a crew onsite.
 Kyle has a broad range of skills in applied natural areas management through the Noosa Hinterland and coastal ecosystems and has started to manage project works throughout the Mary River catchment.

 Field Supervisors and Field Crew:

 Noosa Landcare relies on the expertise and support of our on-ground teams who venture out into the natural world every day.
 They work in every weather type to carry out the specialised rehabilitation works required in our projects:

-Ered Fox, Matt Green, Dylan Sparks, Ryan Schimke, Josh Smith, and Johny Damhuis.
+Ered Fox, Dylan Sparks, Ryan Schimke, Josh Smith, Sam Bielby and Johny Damhuis.

-Sam Bielby, Jacob Broomhall, Erin Cadogan, Bennet Ellis, Rohan Fisher, Zac Gunthorpe, Bronti Middleby, Abbey Meldrum, Bennet Ellis, Dylan Dunnachie, Harry Pearson, Imogen Pfister, Jake Brown, James Anderson, Kailey Pearce, Kyah Welsh-Mc Knight, Laura Buffinton, Madison Glass, Regan Weire, Suzi Phllips and Josie Stephenson.
+Jacob Broomhall, Erin Cadogan, Bennet Ellis, Zac Gunthorpe, Bronti Middleby, Abbey Meldrum, Bennet Ellis, Dylan Dunnachie, Harry Pearson, Imogen Pfister, Jake Brown, James Anderson, Kailey Pearce, Kyah Welsh-Mc Knight, Laura Buffinton, Madison Glass, Regan Weire, Suzi Phllips and Josie Stephenson.